 State regulation requires that our school be prepared to implement an emergency treatment plan anytime a student or staff member experiences a life threatening asthma attack or systemic allergic reaction (anaphylaxis).
 The protocol requires that 911 be called first.
 After that call is made, an EpiPen injection will be given and then albuterol is provided through a nebulizer.
 An EpiPen is a small pre-filled, automatic injection device that resembles a highlighter.
 It is used to deliver epinephrine.
 Epinephrine is a medication that is used to bring quick relief by improving breathing and lung function.
-Albuterol is another medication that is used to bring breathing relied.
-The nebulizer is a machine that mixes the albuterol with air to provide a fine mist (aerosol) for breathing in through a mask or mouthpiece.
+Albuterol is another medication that is used to bring puick relief by interest in the state of the provided a fine mist (aerosol) for breathing in through a mask or mouthpiece.